Beach, culture, nature... you will find it all in this island!

 A paradisiac island full of green vegetation and light blue water - that's what you're going to find in Ilha Grande, 125km away from Rio de Janeiro, Brazil, and where there's no cars and so you must walk or catch a boat.

 - Vila do Abraão is the main village in the island, where you'll find accommodation, bars, restaurants and markets.
 From the harbor, it's possible to catch a boat to the most touristic attractions, such as the beach Lopes Mendes and Lagoa Azul or "Blue Lagoon".
-Or you can walk through the rails until the waterfall or the historic ruins of the island!
+Or you can walk through the paths until the waterfall or the historic ruins of the island!

 - What to visit in Ilha Grande: